chguenther/ai-case-study/README.md

 Credo Health has gone through two rounds of seed funding for a total of $8.25 million from 8 investors ($3 million in March of 2022 and $5.25 million in January of 2024)[^1],[^2].
 The company has grown from 6 employees to 24 employees between March of 2022 and January of 2024[^1],[^2].

-Carm Huntress was inspired by his mother who carried stacks of her patient records with her from medical appointment to medical appointment when she was ill with cancer in the early to mid 1990.
+Carm Huntress was inspired to create Credo Health by his mother who carried stacks of her patient records with her from medical appointment to medical appointment when she was ill with cancer in the early to mid 1990.
 To quote Mr. Huntress[^4]:
 > Patients today still carry around their paper records like my Mom did.
 We still fax (yes, fax!) over nine billion pages of medical records annually and spend $126 billion managing those faxes and paper records.
 Three out of every ten diagnostic tests have to be repeated because caregivers can’t find previous patient records.

 > [!Note]
-> Since Credo Health is privately held, it was difficult to find independent information on the company.
-Hence, the following information might be biased and incomplete since it was obtained mostly from company sources such as the company's website, blogs or articles written by the company's founder and published in various Internet publications.
+> Since Credo Health is privately held, it was difficult to find independent information about the company.
+Hence, the following information relating specifically to Credo Health might be biased and incomplete since it was obtained mostly from company sources such as the company's website, blogs or articles written by the company's founder and published in various Internet publications.

 ## Problem Statement, Company Solution, and Technology

 ### Problem Statement

-Although medical patient records are mostly digitized in Electronic Health Record (EHR) systems, due to a lack of interoperability between different EHR system, healthcare providers still often exchange these records via Fax or email[^5].
+Although medical patient records are mostly digitized in Electronic Health Record (EHR) systems, due to a lack of interoperability between these systems, healthcare providers still often exchange patient records via Fax or email[^5].
 In addition, the information contained in these often voluminous records is not synthesized before consumption by the receiving provider[^5].

 Some of the inefficiences caused by this lack of interoperability are
 * Delay in patient care due to incomplete patient medical records[^6].
 * Administrative overhead due to "chart chasing"[^3].
 * Repeated diagnostic tests because records of previous tests could not be found[^4].
-* Incomplete coding of patients medical conditions which causes loss of revenue and may lead to bad patient care[^7].
+* Incomplete coding of patients' medical conditions which causes loss of revenue and may lead to bad patient care[^7].

 More specifically, Credo Health maintains[^8] that on average
 * Front desk staff spends